digicosmos86/growthings-lessons/content/unit2/lesson2.md

     time.sleep(1)
 ```

-Ask the students to use their worksheet to figure out why the code does what it does.
+Ask the students to use their {{% button href="https://github.com/digicosmos86/MicroInventor_Hugo/raw/master/content/unit2/lesson2.files/worksheet.pdf" icon="fa fa-download" %}}worksheet{{% /button %}} to figure out why the code does what it does.

 There is *one more thing* that the code does not do yet.
 You have to manually write the list.
 What if we have an 100x100 matrix?
 In Python, you can write `range(start, end, step)` instead: